Sydney Metro Northwest: Route

 Tallawong and Cherrybrook stations were built as stations in a cutting, open to the sky, but below ground level while Castle Hill, Hills Showground and Norwest stations are underground, whereas Kellyville and Rouse Hill are above ground.
 The twin tunnels between Epping and Kellyville, at 15.5 km long, are the longest rail tunnels in Sydney.
 They are also the deepest tunnels in Sydney: 67 m below ground at the deepest point below the intersection of Pennant Hills Road and Castle Hill Road—deeper than the floor of Sydney Harbour (about 50 m), and much deeper than the deepest point of the City Circle tunnels at St James (about 11 m).
 Most of the tunnel was bored, although the section at Kellyville was constructed using cut-and-cover techniques.
 Major tunnelling began in 2014.

-Extension to Sydney CBD and Southwest
+Extension to Sydney CBD and Bankstown

-The Sydney Metro City & Southwest project will extend the Metro North West Line to the Sydney central business district and on to Bankstown through a tunnel from just south of Chatswood station via North Sydney and under the Sydney Harbour towards Central and Sydenham, before joining the newly converted railway line towards Bankstown.
-The extension project commenced construction in 2017 and will be completed in 2024.
-On May 2, 2022, it was announced by the NSW Government that the City portion of the line to Sydenham would open in March 2023, prior to the 2023 NSW State Election.
+The Sydney Metro City & Southwest project extended the Metro North West Line to the Sydney central business district and on to Bankstown through a tunnel from just south of Chatswood station via North Sydney and under the Sydney Harbour towards Central and Sydenham, before joining the newly converted railway line towards Bankstown.
+The extension project commenced construction in 2017, with the Chatswood to Sydenham section opening on 19 August 2024 and the Sydenham to Bankstown conversion opening in late 2025.